svj-aventador/xrpl-dev-portal/content/concepts/payment-system-basics/transaction-basics/transaction-basics.md

 ## Signing and Submitting Transactions

-Sending a transaction to the XRP Ledger involves several steps:
+Sending a transaction to the SGY Ledger involves several steps:

 1. Create an [unsigned transaction in JSON format](#example-unsigned-transaction).
 2. Use one or more signatures to [authorize the transaction](#authorizing-transactions).